 This has the benefit of peace of mind; it’ll never come undone.
 Plus, the cuff will just look oh so crisp and neat.
-It does give you less flexibility, however, so be sure you know what cuff you want before you get it done.
+It gives you less flexibility, so be sure you know what cuff you want before you get it done.

 How To Cuff Chinos: 3 Simple Variations

-For each of these variations, I’ll be telling you how to do it, as well as when it would be most suitable.
+For each of these variations, I’ll be telling you how to do it and when it would be most suitable.
 Remember, footwear, as well as the weather, need to be taken into consideration.

 This is going to help you decide the best way to properly cuff your chinos for your specific purposes.